-When the board of directors declares a cash dividend, you should debit the Retained Earnings account and credit the Dividends Payable account, thereby reducing equity and increasing liabilities.
+When the board of directors declares a cash dividend, debit the Retained Earnings account and credit the Dividends Payable account, thereby reducing equity and increasing liabilities.
 Thus, there is an immediate decline in the equity section of the balance sheet as soon as the board of directors declares a dividend, even though no cash has yet been paid out.

 For example, the board of directors of Hostetler Corporation declares a $1 dividend for each of the company's 10,000 shares outstanding.
 You would record the following entry: